UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 - ownerSeed - find out [how to generate an address and obtain tokens](./prepare-account.md).
 - name - the name of the upcoming collection.
 - description - a brief about the collection.
 - symbol - ensure that image names match the format {symbol}{id}.png.
-For instance, for the base collection of heads, we set the symbol to HEAD, and the images are named head1.png, head2.png, and so on.
+For instance, we set the symbol to `HEAD` for the base collection of heads, and the images are named head1.png, head2.png, and so on.
 - Set the nesting permissions as you wish.
 If you want it to be available to the token owner, set `nesting.tokenOwner: true`.
 If you want to give this ability to the collection admin, set `nesting.collectionAdmin: true`.
 - The head collection will be the base, and its image will change when nesting accessories.
 To enable this, set the property `customizableUrl: true`.